-I’d only had my menstrual cycle for a few years when I realized my period lasted longer than usual, not just for me, but just in general.
+I’d only been menstruating for a few years when I realized my period lasted longer than usual, not just for me, but just in general.

 Instead of bleeding for 2 – 7 days, I was bleeding for 7 – 12 days.

 As an adult, it’s a nightmare.
 As a teenager, it was torture!